 Communications for releases, package deployments, and awareness

 Communications can be informational in nature, drive specific actions, or both.
-The target audience for these communications are System Administrators or individuals designated to run the service.
+The target audience for these communications is System Administrators or individuals designated to run the service.
 You can easily identify these by the light-blue banner.